lucashanke/mcmakler/README.md

 Install Docker (https://www.docker.com/) and docker-compose (https://docs.docker.com/compose/).

+Before running any commands, it is necessary to set an environment variable with NASA's API key.
+Just edit the .env file and set the `NASA_API_KEY` value.

 * Build the app with `docker-compose build`
 * To execute the command to fetch NEOs from NASA's API: `docker-compose run fetch`
 * To run the application's API: `docker-compose up app`